Wachirachet-Manwichachai/MPU_BodyPosture/Journal.md

 I researched:

-MPU-6050 pin configuration
+MPU-6050 + LCD display 16x2 pin configuration
 I²C communication
 MPU-6050 register addresses
 Accelerometer measurements
-Calculating pitch from X, Y, and Z acceleration Arduino Wire.h communication
+Calculating pitch from X, Y, and Z acceleration
-3. My Goal
+## 3. My Goal

-My goal was to create a system that could measure how much a person's posture changes from a calibrated sitting position.
+My goal was to create a system that could measure the orientation of two parts of the back:

-The system would:

-Ask the user to sit straight.
-Record the initial angles.
-Continuously measure the current angles.
-Calculate the difference from the original position.
-Display the result as Good, Medium, or Bad.
+* Upper back
+* Lower back

 4. What I Tried
 First Attempt